PSY 652: Research Methods in Psychology I

 The basic syntax

-A basic chart
+A basic chart with the WDI data

 Using the wdi_2022 data frame, aesthetically map gdp_per_capita to the x-axis and life_expectancy to the y-axis.
-Draw a scatter plot.
-Replace the three underscores with the correct code to accomplish this task
+Request a scatter plot for the geometry type.

-Add additional aesthetics
+Map additional aesthetics

-You might notice that we’re missing two aesthetics from the gapminder chart.
-Let’s now map population to the size of the points, and region to the color of the points.
+Building on our code, let’s map population to the size of the points, and region to the color of the points.

 Add additional layers